alexseungminhan/Osaka-HTML-Python/README.md

 + Filter Options—vegan, vegetarian friendly, gluten free.
 + Sort Data by raw ranking or number of reviews.
-+ Displays restaurant's name, address, and ranking/number of reviews after searching.
++ Display restaurant's name, address, and ranking/number of reviews after searching.

 #### How to Use